 As a featured soloist with Sir John Eliot Gardiner and the English Baroque Soloists, she has made four recordings with the group, including Bach’s Easter and Ascension Oratorios—the vehicle for her BBC Proms debut—and Bach’s Mass in B Minor.

-Meg Bragle performs in The St. John Passion on March 25 and 26.
+Meg Bragle performs in The Brothers Haydn on May 8 and 9.